 The next move on the Potter culinary front waited to arrive until the very end of 2014 and the beginning of 2015, when a number of happenings all seemed to crop up at once.
 On November 21, Hot Butterbeer returned to make the holiday season just a little more special, and although Universal promised at the time that the warmed-up beverage would now be a year-round staple, it wound up becoming a seasonal offering, disappearing along with spring and re-arriving in the fall (a practice that continued for six more years, before finally becoming permanently on offer on May 24, 2021).

 Then Universal opted to follow up with Butterbeer food in a one-two combination punch: the last two days of the year saw the sudden introduction of Butterbeer potted cream, with Butterbeer fudge magically appearing on store shelves almost exactly a month later, on January 28, 2015 (alongside Diagon Alley’s new sweet shop, Sugarplum’s, and the arrival of that year’s Celebration of Harry Potter, making the occasion triply special).
-Both are scrumptious and incredibly sweet, and both have long since become must-do desserts (or, in the case of the latter, souvenirs), but it’s worth pointing out that both also represent a fundamental expansion of the signature treat well beyond anything that was sketched out on the page; the Butterbeer juggernaut had begun, and nothing would stop its gastronomical dominance.
+Both are scrumptious and incredibly sweet, and both have long since become must-do desserts (or, in the case of the latter, souvenirs), but it’s worth pointing out that both also represent a fundamental expansion of the signature treat well beyond anything that was sketched out on the page; Butterbeer had officially become a phenomenon, with new varieties continuing to appear regularly.

 Is Butterbeer Vegan?